TOSA-ASC20-21/QuEST/README.md

 # [QuEST](https://quest.qtechtheory.org)

+## Notes before everything
+This repo is forked only for the TOSA team of ASC 20-21.
+The repo has been rolled back to version 2.1.0 because of the requirement from the ASC preliminary.
+No warranty is granted for this repository.

+## TODO List for Our Team
+1. Find a best compiling profile for the given testbench (Intel Xeon Gold, NVIDIA Tesla V100).
+2. Read the codes given and find the functions-calling relationship.
+3. Optimizing - CUDA, OpenMP & MPI, which should we lay our emphasis in.
+4. __DEADLINE__: 2021-01-08

 ## Introduction

 The **Quantum Exact Simulation Toolkit** is a high performance simulator of universal quantum circuits, state-vectors and density matrices.
 QuEST is written in C, hybridises OpenMP and MPI, and can run on a GPU.
 Needing only compilation, QuEST is easy to run both on laptops and supercomputers (in both C and C++), where it can take advantage of multicore, GPU-accelerated and networked machines to quickly simulate circuits on many qubits.